Address verification service improves online payment security

 When your customer enters an address during checkout and clicks Submit, the following happens:

-1.data to the customer’s credit card brand (Visa, Mastercard, Discover or American Express)
+1. Your payment gateway transmits the numeric address data to the customer’s credit card brand (Visa, Mastercard, Discover or American Express)

 2. The credit card brand then sends this information to the issuer